cry-inc/gitomato/README.md

 `gitomato --page-git-repo=https://git.server.org/my-repo.git`

 ### Docker
-You can also use the provided Docker image to deploy gitomato.
+You can also use the pre-built Docker images to deploy gitomato.
 When using Docker, the recommended way of configuration are environment variables.
-Here an example with two separate pages:
+Here an example configuration with two separate pages:
 ```
 docker run --rm -p 8080:8080 \
     -e PAGE0_GIT_REPO="https://user:pass@server.org/my-repo.git" \